Thermoplastic: ABS

-Acrylonitrile butadiene styrene (ABS) is a terpolymer synthesized from styrene and acrylonitrile in the presence of polybutadiene.
+Acrylonitrile butadiene styrene (ABS) is a terpolymer synthesized from styrene and acrylonitrile in the presence of polybutadiene, resulting in a long chain of polybutadiene crisscrossed with shorter chains of poly(styrene-co-acrylonitrile).
 ABS is a light-weight material that exhibits high impact resistance and mechanical toughness.
 It poses few risks to human health under normal handling.
 It is used in many consumer products, such as toys, appliances, and telephones.

 Nylon

 Nylon belongs to a class of polymers called polyamides.
 It has served as a substitute mainly for hemp, cotton and silk, in products such as parachutes, cords, sails, flak vests and clothing.
-Nylon fibres are useful in making fabrics, rope, carpets and musical strings, whereas, in bulk form, nylon is used for mechanical parts including machine screws, gears and power tool casings.
+Nylon fibres are useful in making fabrics, rope, carpets and musical strings.
+In bulk form, nylon is used for mechanical parts including machine screws, gears and power tool casings.
 In addition, it is used in the manufacture of heat-resistant composite materials.